Samsung Wave 533

-The Samsung Wave 533 (or Samsung S5330), was launched on October 26, 2010 alongside the Samsung Wave 525.
+The Samsung Wave 533 (or Samsung S5330) was a smartphone that was launched by Samsung on October 26, 2010 alongside the Samsung Wave 525.
 Both hardware and software-wise, the S5330 and Samsung Wave 525 are identical except for the inclusion of a pop-out keyboard on the Samsung Wave 533.
 The phone initially launched with a price of €150 ($210).

 Specifications

 Body

 The phone body is made of plastic, with the screen and keyboard portions of the phone being separated by a chrome ring.
 The screen portion of the phone has 3 buttons: the menu button, and a send and end button, which are marked with a phone and a phone with a bar in between the two earpieces respectively.
 The keyboard portion of the phone has volume control buttons on the left side, and a dedicated camera activation button on the right along with a lock/power button.
 The phone was available in 3 colors: black, white, or pink.